Slawomir Gromadzki

 The spotless Son of God hung upon the cross, His flesh lacerated with stripes; those hands so often reached out in blessing, nailed to the wooden bars; those feet so tireless on ministries of love, spiked to the tree; that royal head pierced by the crown of thorns; those quivering lips shaped to the cry of woe.
 And all that He endured—the blood drops that flowed from His head, His hands, His feet, the agony that racked His frame, and the unutterable anguish that filled His soul at the hiding of His Father’s face—speaks to each child of humanity, declaring, It is for thee that the Son of God consents to bear this burden of guilt; for thee He spoils the domain of death, and opens the gates of Paradise.

+He, the Sin Bearer, endures the wrath of divine justice, and for thy sake becomes sin itself.
+The sun shone forth; but the cross was still enveloped in darkness.
 Suddenly the gloom lifted from the cross, and in clear, trumpetlike tones, that seemed to resound throughout creation, Jesus cried, “It is finished.”
 “Father, into Thy hands I commend My spirit.”

+A light encircled the cross, and the face of the Saviour shone with a glory like the sun.
+He then bowed His head upon His breast, and died.
 Amid the awful darkness, apparently forsaken of God, Christ had drained the last dregs in the cup of human woe.
 In those dreadful hours He had relied upon the evidence of His Father’s acceptance heretofore given Him.
 He was acquainted with the character of His Father; He understood His justice, His mercy, and His great love.
 By faith He rested in Him whom it had ever been His joy to obey.
 And as in submission He committed Himself to God, the sense of the loss of His Father’s favor was withdrawn.
 By faith, Christ was victor.

 “IT IS FINISHED”(Chapter 79)